 CEF celebrates 30 years of supporting public education

-The Claremont Educational Foundation (CEF) will celebrate its 30th anniversary on Wednesday, April 20 at the Padua Hills Theater by holding a gala honoring the principals of the Claremont Unified School District beginning at 6 p.m.
+The Claremont Educational Foundation (CEF) will celebrate its 30th anniversary on Wednesday, April 20 at the Padua Hills Theater with a gala honoring the principals of the Claremont Unified School District beginning at 6 p.m.

 Thirty years ago, CEF was founded to “save our schools” during a fiscal crisis caused by state budget cuts.
 Since those early days, the organization has evolved beyond saving educators’ jobs to becoming CUSD’s primary fundraising partner, a news release said.

 CEF funding supports CUSD through grants for art and music programs at the district’s seven elementary schools, technology at its three secondary schools, and innovative teacher-led projects.